 The risks of metal and metalloid mobilisation are controlled primarily by metal abundance and availability, geochemical controls on speciation and transport mechanisms.
 The master variables pH and Eh exert a direct major influence on the solubility of individual metals and metalloids and minerals such as iron (Fe), iron (Fe) and manganese (Mn) oxides and hydroxides which are important sorbents of metal and metalloids species.
-The medium acidification hazard due to the oxidation of sulfide minerals means that metals and metalloids mobility is possible.
+The moderate acidification hazard due to the oxidation of sulfide minerals means that metals and metalloids are likely to be present at high concentrations, however, the impacts appear to be variable across the wetland.
 Reduction processes may lead to reincorporation of metals and metalloids into sulfide minerals (following sulfate reduction), but at intermediate redox potentials mobility may be high where iron (Fe) and manganese (Mn) are soluble.
-The reactive metals results attest to the limited availability and mobility of a number of metals, the exceptions being iron (Fe) and manganese (Mn).
-A number of elements were above the ANZECC/ARMCANZ environmental protection guidelines, including aluminium (AI), cobalt (Co) and zinc (Zn).
-The dissolved toxic trivalent form of aluminium (Al3+) is not likely to be present, except under acidic conditions (pH < 5.5), and aluminium is unlikely to be impacted by a return to reducing conditions since it is not redox-sensitive.
-It is not known how long the Eh would continue to decrease, but further decreases would allow the reductive dissolution of iron (Fe) and manganese (Mn) oxyhydroxides and any associated adsorbed metals and metalloids.

 Although the timescales cannot be assessed with existing information, the data suggest that metal availability is significant for a number of metals and metalloids.
 Comparisons with other studies (e.g. Nelwart Lagoon, Shand et al. 2010), suggest that at the pH levels of the surface layers after 35 days of the contaminant metalloid mobilisation tests, reductive processes may occur rapidly once initiated if there is sufficient organic matter available, and soil recovery may be rapid.
 The risks of metal and metalloid mobilisation are dependent on the degree of oxidation of soils and the depth to which oxidation occurs, hence related to the time of drying.
-For the soils of Nigra Creek (12294), the risks due to rewetting cannot be fully assessed as the soils were largely un-oxidised, although the wetland had dried previously (Grealish et al. 2010) and the availability may relate to previous oxidation events.
+For the soils of Paringa Paddock (12087) wetland, the risks due to rewetting cannot be fully assessed as the soils were largely un-oxidised.
+The results should be seen in this context, which may represent a best case scenario with respect to contaminant and metalloid release.

-The main solutes identified as hazards were aluminium (AI), cobalt (Co), iron (Fe) and zinc (Zn) as these exceeded ANZECC/ARMCANZ environmental protection guidelines.
+The main solutes identified as hazards were aluminium (AI), cobalt (Co), nickel (Ni), iron (Fe), vanadium (V) and zinc (Zn) as these exceeded ANZECC/ARMCANZ environmental protection guidelines.
 However, the risks from oxidation of these subaqueous soils, as with the risk of acidification, is difficult to assess from the Phase 2 study because the metals are currently most likely locked up in reduced minerals such as pyrite or in minerals stable at the ambient pH of the soils.
-The partial oxidation suggested that some metals and metalloids are present.
+The partial oxidation in at least one sample suggests that some metals and metalloids are present.
 The connection to the river also means that impacts on the river are possible, especially at high flow, but under this scenario dilution effects will also be significant.
 Taking into account the metal and metalloid mobility assessed and limitations discussed above, a minor rating at least should be applied for consequence.
 This provides a risk rating for contaminant mobilisation in soils of medium (Table 4-4).